Photo Elena Zaucke

-Gala graduated from the West Australian Academy of Arts (WAAPA) in 2004, after attending John Curtin College of the Arts and STEPS Youth Dance Company.
+Gala Moody (Perth, 1984) graduated from the West Australian Academy of Arts (WAAPA) in 2004, after attending John Curtin College of the Arts and STEPS Youth Dance Company.

-After graduation, Gala joined Leigh Warren & Dancers for four years, touring both nationally and internationally.
-Meanwhile, her own works were shown at the Adelaide Fringe Festival, at the Melbourne National Theatre and the Playhouse in Canberra, collaborating with Australian artists including Frances d’Ath, Amanda Phillips, Sarah Cartwright, Alison Curry and Laura Wills.
+After graduation, Gala joined Leigh Warren & Dancers (South Australia) for four years, touring both around Australia and internationally.
+Gala represented Australia on a DanceWEB residency at Vienna Impulstanz Festival in 2007.
+Meanwhile, her own works were shown at the Adelaide Fringe Festival, at the Nextwave Festival in Melbourne. at the Melbourne National Theatre and the Playhouse in Canberra, and in Lucy Guerin’s Studio in Melbourne.
+During this time, Gala started collaborations that still last to this day, with Australian directors including Frances d’Ath (now based in Berlin), Amanda Phillips, Sarah Cartwright, Alison Curry and Laura Wills.

-In 2009 Gala moved to Brussels to join Charleroi Danses -Michelle Anne de Mey for the creation of ‘Neige’, also performing in ‘Sinfonia Eroica’, touring extensively.
+In 2009 Gala moved to Brussels to join Charleroi Danses-Michelle Anne de Mey for the creation of ‘Neige’, also performing in ‘Sinfonia Eroica’, touring extensively in Europe.

-In 2012, 2013, Gala worked with directors including Romeo Castellucci, Louise Chardon/andwhatbeside(s)death, Cie.TPO, Anuschka Van Oppen/Cie.SOIT and Gabrielle Nankivelle.
-During this time Gala created the solo ‘A Body’ for Ivo Dimchevs Volksroom.
+In 2012, 2013, Gala worked with directors including Romeo Castellucci (Italy), Louise Chardon/andwhatbeside(s)death (Antwerp), Cie.TPO (Italy), Anuschka Van Oppen/Cie.SOIT (Brussels) and Gabrielle Nankivelle (Adelaide).
+During this time Gala created the solo ‘A Body’ for Ivo Dimchevs Volksroom in Brussels.

-From 2014 to 2016 Gala joined the company Ultima Vez/Wim Vandekeybus for ‘Talk to the Demon’, ‘Spiritual Unity’ and ‘Booty Looting’.
+From 2014 to 2016 Gala performed with the company Ultima Vez/Wim Vandekeybus for ‘Talk to the Demon’, ‘Spiritual Unity’ and ‘Booty Looting’.

-In 2016, Gala joined choreographer Pieter Ampe for ‘It’s in the Small Things’.
+In 2016, Gala joined choreographer Pieter Ampe for ‘It’s in the Small Things’ a production of the Koninklijke Vlaamse Schouwburg.
 Gala was artist-in-residence at the WAM!
 Festival in Faenza, creating an anthropological performance, ‘Re-Gesture Study’.

 In 2017/2018 Gala worked with various fashion houses, such as Hermès, Issey Miyake, Youjia Jin, Y/project, Kenzo, Flora Miranda.. appearing in fashion shows in London, Paris and Shanghai.
-She also choreographed several fashion shows in collaboration with Hexagon Collective.
+She also choreographed fashion shows in collaboration with Hexagon Collective for London Fashion Week.

-Gala presents her research in performativity in the context of co arts collective Cie.OFEN with long time friend and collaborator Michael Carter.
-She also teaches workshops to Bachelor and Masters students regularly.
+Since 2012, Gala presents her research in performativity in the context of co arts collective Cie.OFEN with long time friend and collaborator Michael Carter.

 Gala lives in Brussels, Belgium.